 It is really cool to be able to work from anywhere in the world, but places you travel can easily be more interesting than the writing you need to do.
 Manage your time wisely, using best practices for remote working, and find the balance between traveling, getting inspired, and working to make sure you can keep on traveling!

 Hold yourself accountable for your time.
 The temptation to visit the temples in Angkor War with your new hostel buddies can derail a workday.
 If you need to sit out a few days, be an adult and make that decision for yourself.
 You are your own boss now so act like it!

 5. If You Can, Start Somewhere Cheap

 The stress of having to make a living off a freelance writing career can be overwhelming at times, but remember that you are most definitely not alone.
-One way I found to mitigate the constant worry of having money coming in was by choosing to start my travels in Southeast Asia, where the daily cost of living made it entirely possible for me to take on smaller jobs and build up my reputation as a credible and talented writer.
+One way I found to save money while traveling and mitigate the constant worry of having money coming in was by visiting places that are great to travel on a budget.
+I chose to start my travels in Southeast Asia, where the daily cost of living made it entirely possible for me to take on smaller jobs and build up my reputation as a credible and talented writer.

 6. Once You Start, Don’t Stop!
 Endurance Matters.

 There are a whole slew of websites that will connect you, the newbie freelance-world traveler and writer, with paying clients.
 You need to figure out which one works best for you.
-Sign up to Freelance Writing’s Morning Coffee Newsletter for a selection of the best freelance writing jobs delivered daily to your inbox.
-You can also check out Elance, oDesk, Freelancer, Upwork, Guru, Getafreelancer, Craigslist, and Indeed to start and see where it takes you.
+You can check out Elance, oDesk, Freelancer, Upwork, Guru, Getafreelancer, Craigslist, and Indeed to start and see where it takes you.